Chinese Communist Revolution: Manchurian Campaigns, 1946–1948

-The Three Campaigns, 1948-1949
+The Three Campaigns, 1948–1949

 In late 1948, the CCP and the newly rechristened "People's Liberation Army" (PLA) launched the decisive Liaoshen Campaign.
 The PLA finally captured for good the northern cities of Shenyang and Changchun and consolidated control of the Northeast.
 The New 1st Army, regarded as the best KMT army, was forced to surrender after the CCP conducted a brutal six-month siege of Changchun that resulted in more than 150,000 civilian deaths from starvation.

 The conscripted peasants who filled the Nationalist ranks also were beginning to defect to the PLA in larger and larger numbers, drawn by the promise of land and much better treatment by Communist officers.
 The defection and capture of large numbers of well-trained KMT troops finally gave the PLA material superiority over the Nationalist army.
 Manpower continued to grow as well; during the Huaihai Campaign alone the CCP was able to mobilize 5,430,000 peasants to fight against the KMT forces.

 Now with tanks, heavy artillery, and other combined-arms assets, the PLA was prepared to execute offensive operations south of the Great Wall.
 In April 1948 the city of Luoyang fell, cutting the KMT army off from Xi'an.
 Following a fierce battle, the CCP captured Jinan and Shandong province on 24 September 1948.
 The Huaihai Campaign of late 1948 and early 1949 secured east-central China for the CCP.
 The outcome of these encounters were decisive for the military outcome of the civil war.
 The Pingjin Campaign resulted in the Communist conquest of northern China.
 It lasted 64 days, from 21 November 1948 to 31 January 1949.
-The PLA suffered heavy casualties while securing Zhangjiakou, Tianjin along with its port and garrison at Dagu and Beiping.
+The PLA suffered heavy casualties while securing Zhangjiakou, Tianjin along with its port and garrison at Taku and Beijing (then "Beiping").
 The CCP brought 890,000 troops from the northeast to oppose some 600,000 KMT troops.
 There were 40,000 PLA casualties at Zhangjiakou alone.
 They in turn killed, wounded or captured some 520,000 KMT during the campaign.

 After achieving decisive victory at Liaoshen, Huaihai and Pingjin campaigns, the CCP wiped out 144 regular and 29 irregular KMT divisions, including 1.54 million veteran KMT troops, which significantly reduced the strength of Nationalist forces.
 Stalin initially favored a coalition government in postwar China, and tried to persuade Mao to stop the CCP from crossing the Yangtze and attacking the KMT positions south of the river.
 Mao rejected Stalin's position and on 21 April, began the Yangtze River Crossing Campaign.
 On 23 April they captured the KMT's capital, Nanjing.
 The KMT government retreated to Canton (Guangzhou) until 15 October, Chongqing until 25 November, and then Chengdu before retreating to Taiwan on 7 December.
 By late 1949 the People's Liberation Army was pursuing remnants of KMT forces southwards in southern China, and only Tibet was left.
-A Chinese Muslim Hui cavalry regiment, the 14th Tungan Cavalry, was sent by the Chinese government to attack Mongol and Soviet positions along the border during the Pei-ta-shan Incident.
+A Chinese Muslim Hui cavalry regiment, the 14th Dungan Cavalry, was sent by the Chinese government to attack Mongol and Soviet positions along the border in the Battle of Baitag Bogd.